-The good news is that fibromyalgia does not cause any lasting damage to the muscles or joints.
+The good news is that the muscles and joints of people with fibromyalgia are not being damaged.
 It is important to remember that, with help and better understanding, the symptoms can be effectively managed.
 The symptoms of fibromyalgia may range from very mild to severe.
 They may last for many years or they may come and go at different times.
 With the right advice most people find they learn to manage the pain and tiredness over time.
 Health professional input may be required at times if the pain is more severe and affecting your normal activities.